Jarred6068/MRPC_support/Methyl/Correlation_Code_New/README.txt

 #################################################
 ### Overview ######
 This folder contains three R scripts:
-- Example_run.R: to run a small example with just ???
-SNPs, which finishes in ~1 min
+- Example_run.R: to run a small example with just 1000 SNPs, which finishes in ~1 min
 - Run_script.R: runs on all the SNPs for all the chromosomes
-- calc....R: contains the functions called by the above two R scripts
+- calcCOR_v2.R: contains the functions called by the above two R scripts

 ### Running the example and checking the output ######
 Copy and paste the lines in Example_run.R into an R session.
 It will load six data files.
 The one for methylation will take ~20 sec to load.
-It then runs the correlation calculation function, which takes a sec.
+It then runs the correlation calculation function, which takes 10-15 sec.
-It generates two output text files: xxx1 and xxx2.
+It generates two output text files based on the chromosome number i.e M_chr1_correlations.txt and E_chr1_correlations.txt.
 The expected output files from this test run are located under Example_output/.

 ### Running on all the genotypes #####
 The only difference between the example and running on all the genotypes is the genotype data file.
 A fake genotype data file and its fake metadata file are included to illustrate the file format and usage (please see explanation on the data files below).

-### Functions in calcxxx.R #####
+### Functions in calcCOR_v2.R #####

+** A short example script Example_run.R is included as well as example input files for the genotype data and associated genotype meta data.
+The example runs quickly and therefore will allow the user to familiarize themselves with the code before use.
+There are also two
+.txt files showing the output generated from Example_run.R : "M_chr1_correlations.txt" which is the output file for the methylation data
+and "E_chr1_correlations.txt" for the expression data

-4.)
-The accompanying file Run_script.R is a simple script used to run the algorithm and is set to run the search on each
+** The accompanying file Run_script.R is a simple script used to run the algorithm and is set to run the search on each
 chromosome individually.
 As some of the generated tables may be quite large this script should help the user if they wish to
-parallelize the operations.
-Note that the only input(s) the user must make is to enter the correct path for the variable(s) "load.location = /path/ " and "save.location = /path/ " which idenitfies the designated folder(s) for the input and output files.
+parallelize the operations.Note that a folder labeled "Input" is included in the package and contains the Methylation, Expression, Metadata, and Example input files.
+The user supplied Genotype data, once formatted, should be saved to this folder.
+The other included folder, "Output", is an empty location for the output tables to saved.
+Note that the only input(s) the user must make is to enter the correct path for the variable(s) "input.location = "/path/Correlation_Code" and "output.location = "/path/Correlation_Code" which idenitfies to the designated "Input" and "Output" folders.
+Additionally, the variable "bp.set.range=500000" is pre-set to allow a
-Additionally, the variable "bp.set.range=500000" is pre-set to allow a 500,000 bp tolerane on either side of the probe/gene start location, but it may be adjusted down as needed for memory purposes.
+500,000 bp tolerance on either side of the probe/gene start location, but it may be adjusted down as needed for memory purposes.

-5.)
-A short example script EXrun.R is included as well as example .txt files for the genotype data and associated genotype meta data.
-The example runs quickly and therefore will allow the user to familiarize themselves with the code before use.
-There are also two
-.txt files showing the output generated from EXrun.R : "M_chr1_correlations.txt" which is the output file for the methylation data
-and "E_chr1_correlations.txt" for the expression data in the format described in (1.) above

-using calcCOR_v2_final:
+using calcCOR_v2.R:

-1.)
-This set of functions works as a search algorithm which extracts the SNPs from the Genotype data which are in close proximity to each probe in the Expression and Methylation data sets and calculates the correlation between them.
+** This set of functions works as a search algorithm which extracts the SNPs from the Genotype data which are in close proximity to each probe in the Expression and Methylation data sets and calculates the correlation between them.
 The Output are two tables for each chromosome (one for methylation and one for expression) which are procedurally generated within the function.
 This table contains three columns: Probe/Gene ID, SNP ID, and Correlation Coefficient Cor(SNP, Probe/Gene)

+** Additional inputs for the function include the parameter "bp.range"  which is a user specified tolerance for the maximum alotted distance between probes and SNPs for them to be considered "close" to one another.
+Lastly, the parameter "fn" gives the path directory for the output tables.